-A simple St. Patrick’s Day craft for kids to do.
-Rainbow Heart Clovers give your kids practice with measuring.
+Are you looking for a simple St. Patrick’s Day craft for kids to do?
+Rainbow Heart Clovers give your kids practice with measuring and stapling, plus they’re just so colorful and fun!

 My kids love crafts.
 And they don’t mind doing them by themselves.
 But as I looked back at pictures from old blog posts where the kids and I did crafts together, I realized that I’m missing out by not sharing that experience with them.